multimodalspectroscopy/HPC/README.md

 # Haemodynamic Phase Correlation Signal (HPC)
 # The code here computes the HPC signal for fNIRS data, plots the output in a spectrogram, and computes beta values from the resultant hpc data.
 See here for the publication detailing the method and results.
-Requires standard MATLAB toolboxes and wavelet toolbox.
+Requires standard MATLAB toolboxes, wavelet toolbox, redblue colormap and InterX functions are required for hpcplot and rev_artifact_detect functions.

 # hpc.m